Maximizing Foreign Earned Income Exclusion 2025: A Guide for US Expats

 Real-World Example: Simplifying the FEIE

 To demystify the FEIE, let's consider Nicky Saban, a US citizen who moved to Costa Rica in July 2022 to work remotely as a graphic designer.
-Earning $100,000 in 2022, Nicky spent no days in the US post-move, rented out his Texas home, and settled into a year-long lease in Costa Rica.
+Without realizing it, Nicky made great strides towards qualifying as a bona fide resident by establishing permanent ties in Costa Rica: Earning $100,000 in 2022, Nicky spent no days in the US post-move, rented out his Texas home, and settled into a year-long lease in Costa Rica.

 Who Qualifies for the FEIE?